camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 If this affects large parts of your code base, you could write a small abstraction layer implementing the Camunda Platform API delegating to Camunda Cloud, probably marking unavailable methods as deprecated.
 We welcome community extensions that facilitate this.

-### Service tasks With attached Java code (Java Delegates, Expressions)
+### Service tasks with attached Java code (Java Delegates, Expressions)

-There are three ways to attach Java code to service tasks in the BPMN model using different attributes in the BPMN XML:
+In Camunda Platform there are three ways to attach Java code to service tasks in the BPMN model using different attributes in the BPMN XML:

 * Specify a class that implements a JavaDelegate or ActivityBehavior: ```camunda:class```.
 * Evaluate an expression that resolves to a delegation object: ```camunda:delegateExpression```.